+- i.
 This scheme of admission is meant for Scientific and Technical staff working at IARI/IASRI/NBPGR/ NRCPB.
-Separate circular is issued by the PG School, IARI in this regard.
+Separate circular is issued by the PG School in this regard. - ii.
+Essential Qualification: Same as given for admission under Open Scheme.